 Since some may have no idea what they need for preparedness or survival, you may need to put together a list of ideas from items available in the Prep Mart.
-Include items like garden seeds, packages of batteries, an LED flashlight, space blankets, a fire starter, dry soup mixes, or the Can Organizer.
+Include items like garden seeds, packages of batteries, an LED flashlight, space blankets, a fire starter, or dry soup mixes.

 Ask participants to choose an item or two from your list, or ask them to add their own.
 Make sure they know they’re asking for something they can use in times of emergency or crisis.